MuneebAlidev/mitsuba3/README.md

 - ``cuda_ad_spectral_polarized``

-The scalar variants perform one-ray-at-a-time simulations, while the LLVM and CUDA variants can be used for inverse rendering on the CPU or GPU respectively.
+The scalar variants perform one-ray-at-a-time simulations, while the LLVM and CUDA variants can be used for inverse rendering on the CPU or GPU, respectively.
 To access additional variants, you will need to compile a custom version of Dr.Jit using CMake.
-Please see the [documentation](https://mitsuba.readthedocs.io/en/latest/src/developer_guide/compiling.html) for details on this.
+Please see the [documentation](https://mitsuba.readthedocs.io/en/latest/src/developer_guide/compiling.html) For details on this.

 ### Requirements